 | Pulmonary oxygen toxicity | Extremely rare | Only with extended exposure beyond protocols |

-How to Evaluate a Safe HBOT Facility
+How Do You Evaluate a Safe HBOT Facility?

 - Accreditation: Look for UHMS-accredited facilities or hospital-based programs.
 UHMS sets the safety standard.